jwiebels/reddit-pokemongo-py/README.md

 # reddit-pokemongo-py
-A script to post your friend code in the Pokémon GO subbredit for finding in-game friends, /r/PokemonGoFriends
+A script to post your Pokémon GO friend code in the relevant subbredit for finding in-game friends, /r/PokemonGoFriends.